Our Governance

 Welcome to King’s Leadership Academy Bolton.

-Working together with King’s Leadership Academy staff, we too are passionate about creating an outstanding school environment where all pupils aspire to be the very best they can be, where education and enrichment enhance the progress and achievement our young people make, and where every member of the King’s community believe in, and achieve success.
+We are passionate about creating an outstanding school environment where all pupils aspire to be the very best they can be, where education and enrichment enhance the progress and achievement our young people make, and where every member of the King’s community believe in, and achieve success.

-Joanne Hornby - Chair of King's Leadership Academy Bolton LAC
+Sophina Rafique - Chair of King's Leadership Academy Bolton LAC

 Governor Biographies

-Joanne Hornby- Chair of Governors and Trustee
+Sophina Rafique- Chair of Governors and Co-opted Governor

 Sofiana Bostan- Parent Governor